metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 the Cowboys offense can drop at least 40 points against this soft Giants defense.

 **New York covers if**
 Daniel Jones and his limited number of weapons can match Dallas' offense, bullet for bullet.
-It won't be easy, given the tenacity of the Cowboys pass rushers.
-Micah Parsons in particular plays like a shark perpetually driven mad, blood or no blood.
+It won't be easy, given the tenacity of these Cowboy pass rushers.
+Micah Parsons in particular plays like a shark hopped up on blood.